someden/react-bootstrap/README.md

 - `yarn run build` will build the component for publishing to npm and also bundle the demo app.

 - `yarn run clean` will delete built resources.

+## TODO

+- Do something with hardcoded colors in `.list-group` and `.popup-body`

+- Do something with hardcoded margins and paddings in `ButtonWithDropdown`